-By applying Separation of Concerns, we split the Book class to have the representation of the book in a class and the persistence logic in another one:
+By applying Separation of Concerns, we split the Book class to have the representation of the book in one class and the persistence logic in another one:

 Software entities should be open for extension but closed for modification.

-This principle states that software entities must be extensible without having to modify the existing code.
-In order to achieve this, we need to make abstractions.
+This principle states that software entities must be extensible without modifying the existing code.
+To achieve this, we need to make abstractions.